-The strike, aimed at gender-based violence, also comes amidst movements to legalise abortion in all 32 states (currently it is only legal, up to twelve weeks of pregnancy, in two) – and campaigns to protect the rights of LGBTIQ individuals and end hate crimes and violence against trans people.
+The gender-related strike also comes amid movements to legalise abortion in all 32 states (currently it is only legal, up to 12 weeks of pregnancy, in two states) – and campaigns to protect the rights of LGBTIQ individuals and end hate crimes and violence against trans people.

-Castillo, like thousands of other women in Monterrey, will be joining the women’s march in her city for the first time ever.
-For weeks, she has prepared for this with her friends, looking for purple t-shirts to wear and discussing whether to bring their youngest children – their daughters – to the protest.
+Castillo, like thousands of other women in Monterrey, will be joining the women’s march in her city for the first time.
+For weeks, she has prepared for this with her friends, looking for purple T-shirts to wear and discussing whether to bring their youngest children – their daughters – to the protest.

 “That is the first step, to show this outrage, this indignation, this anger and that we are not willing to continue doing nothing.”

-In late 2018, a new federal government took office led by Andrés Manuel López Obrador, who promised to tackle “the root causes” of violence and organised crime.
-But in the fifteen months of his administration so far, Mexico’s record on violence has instead reached an all-time high.
+In late 2018, a new federal government took office under the leadership of President Andrés Manuel López Obrador, who promised to tackle “the root causes” of violence and organised crime.
+But instead, in the 15 months of his administration so far, Mexico’s record on violence has reached an all-time high.

 2019 became the year with the most murders in the past two decades.
-Numbers of femicides have also increased.
-According to Mexico’s Public Security Secretariat, 320 women were murdered this January, 73 of which were recorded as femicides (more than twice that recorded in January 2015).
+The number of femicides has also increased.
+According to Mexico’s Public Security Secretariat, 320 women were murdered this January, 73 of whom were recorded as femicides (more than twice the number recorded in January 2015).